SAFETY

-RYSTIGGO safety and tolerability were demonstrated in a Phase 3 clinical study1,2
+RYSTIGGO safety was demonstrated in a Phase 3 clinical study1,2

-Adverse reactions occurring in ≥5% of patients treated with RYSTIGGO and more frequently than in patients treated with placebo1
+Adverse reactions occurring in ≥5% of adults treated with RYSTIGGO and more frequently than in adults treated with placebo1

 Adverse Reaction